suggitpe/docker-base/README.md

 # Base image for all

 ## Build using docker
-* `docker build -f DF-20.04-openjdk11 -t suggitpe/20.04-openjdk11-base .`
+* `docker build -f openjdk-ubuntu -t suggitpe/ubuntu-openjdk-base .`
-* `docker build -f DF-centos7-oraclejava8 -t suggitpe/centos7-orajava8-base .`
+* `docker build -f openjdk-centos -t suggitpe/centos-openjdk-base .`

+## Build from script
+* `build-centos.sh`
+* `build-ubuntu.sh`

+## To log into a base image so you can test it works
+* `docker run --rm -it --entrypoint bash suggitpe/centos-openjdk-base`
+* `docker run --rm -it --entrypoint bash suggitpe/ubuntu-openjdk-base`